JuKu/mmo-engine-client/README.md

   - temp (temporary files, write access required)
   - docs (Documentation, will not be copied into zip archiv)
   - assets (Work in Progress directory for artists, will not be copied into zip archiv)
+  - config (configuration files for game engine - but no game specific configuration files!)

 ## Build ZIP archiv